 You tell it what you are cooking burger/chicken/bacon/sausage/steak or fish.

-Bratwursts are thick so they take about 20 minutes.
+Bratwursts are chunky so they take about 20 minutes to cook.

 Try serving these Beer and Honey Glazed Bratwurst when the family come over, with chunky chips and coleslaw.